Free Shipping

 INCOGNITO can be incredibly sticky, so definitely wear gloves while working with it.
 Plain soap and water will remove any residue on your hands.

 SPECTRUM rounds out the range of hop extracts and is designed for dry hopping.
-With the dry hop on modern IPA styles getting ever larger, losses are a real issue!
+With the dry hop on modern IPA styles getting ever larger, losses are a real issue.
 And just throwing more and more pellets gives diminishing returns, as delicate aroma compounds get absorbed by the vegetative matter.
-You could literally find that adding more hops makes for a less aromatic beer!
+You could literally find that adding more hops makes for a less aromatic beer.

 SPECTRUM can help by reducing the overall amount of hop matter you add, while simultaneously giving a huge amount of potent aroma and flavour compounds.
-It’s currently available in the following varieties:

 • Citra